Philip Sager, MD

 Pharmaceutical positions have included VP, Clinical Research and Head of CV/Metabolic Clinical Development at Gilead Sciences, Chief Medical Officer of CardioDx, a molecular diagnostics company, Executive Director at AstraZeneca, and Director at the Schering-Plough Research Institute.
 He played major roles in the development of Crestor, Vytorin, Zetia, Ranexa, Letairis, and Brilinta.
 Before joining the pharmaceutical industry, Dr. Sager was a tenured faculty member in cardiology at the UCLA School of Medicine.
-He has published over 175 scientific manuscripts and abstracts and completed his undergraduate education at the Massachusetts Institute of Technology and his medical education and medical training in internal medicine, cardiology, cardiac electrophysiology at the Yale University School of Medicine.
+He has published over 175 scientific manuscripts and abstracts and completed his BS in Chemistry and Biology at the Massachusetts Institute of Technology and his MD and medical training in internal medicine, cardiology, cardiac electrophysiology at the Yale University School of Medicine.
 He is a fellow of the American College of Cardiology, the American Heart Association, the American College of Physicians, and the Heart Rhythm Society.
 He is a member of the Board of Directors of Anthera, Inc. and is an Adjunct Professor of Medicine at Stanford University.